stevej/tt05-minipit-stevej/README.md

 # Small Programmable Interrupt Timer

 TinyTapeout is an educational project that aims to make it easier and cheaper than ever to get your digital designs manufactured on a real chip!
-This is my submission for TinyTapeout 4 in early September 2023.
+This is my submission for TinyTapeout 5 in early November 2023.

 A programmable interrupt timer allows you to specify when a digital line is pulled high after a given number of clock ticks, the timer can either repeat or be one-shot.